-Instead, truck drivers can practice defensive driving skills.
-Defensive driving is a set of skills drivers gain to defend against roadway incidents like collisions caused by bad drivers, drunk drivers and poor weather.
-Five key defensive driving rules include:
+Defensive driving is a set of skills drivers gain to defend themselves against roadway incidents like collisions caused by bad drivers, drunk drivers and poor weather.
+Key defensive driving rules include:

 - Look up ahead

 - Slow down at all intersections

 There’s a good chance that many of your drivers are not following the rules of defensive driving – whether they do so knowingly or it’s been a while since they’ve practiced specific skills.
 While you’re probably already collecting data on drivers’ bad habits, as the saying goes, knowing isn’t fixing.
 That’s why implementing educational lessons around the most-seen truck driver behaviors is necessary to keep your fleet protected, retain your current drivers and equip your new hires with the education needed to succeed.